MahajanHazell/CSE587-Song-Data-Analysis-for-Uncovering-Trends-and-Genres/README.md

 This repository consists the jupyter notebook for the Data Intensive Computing course project.

-About the project: By analyzing attributes obtained from the dataset, the goal of the project is to predict the genre and upcoming trends.
+About the project: By analyzing the dataset, this project aims at predicting the genre and upcoming trends based on various attributes.